 How do secured loans on joint mortgages work?

-Secured loans on joint mortgages work like traditional secured loans.
+Homeowner loans on joint mortgages work like traditional secured loans.
 You borrow a set amount and pay it back (plus interest) each month, over a fixed time frame.
 An asset, such as your home, is used as collateral.
 So if you fall behind with payments, lenders may repossess your home to claim back funds, in the worst-case scenario.

 If your mortgage is joint and you want to take out a secured loan, the loan must also be in joint names.